saucelabs/sauce-docs/docs/insights/coverage.md

 <img src={useBaseUrl('img/insights/coverage.png')} alt="Coverage Report" width="900"/>

-:::note Untested Browsers and Devices
+:::note Browsers and Devices with No Coverage
-Browsers and devices for which you have no test data are omitted from the coverage report, meaning that the report will not help identify browser or device versions that you have _missed_.
-The report is intended to show how evenly you are distributing your tests across browsers are devices on which you are actually testing.
+If you have not run any tests against certain browsers and devices during the period shown, those browsers and devices are not shown in the report.
+The report is intended to show how evenly you are distributing your tests across browsers and devices on which you are actually testing, not to alert you to browser and device versions you have not covered.
 :::

 ## Sorting the Data